plexionstudios/plexionstudios.github.io/README.md

 ## Any terms?

 I have a document for [Content Guidelines + Terms](https://plexion.dev/terms) that outlines what you can and cannot do with my content.
-With the website itself, there really isn't any guidelines although I may introduce a license for all my projects at some point in the future.
+All projects hosted under plexion.dev are also covered with the [GNU GPL v3](https://github.com/plexiondev/plexiondev.github.io/blob/master/LICENSE) license.